SUFandom/super-patch-action/README.md

 7.4.
 After creating the username, create another secret, called <code>SOURCEFORGE_PASSWORD</code>
 <br>
 7.5.
-Enter your password there, don't worry, your credentials are safe and non-duplicate
+Enter your password there, don't worry, your credentials are safe and non-duplicate 7.6.
+Create another secret, name it: <code>SOURCEFORGE_REPO_TARGET</code>, see 6.2.1, copy and paste that red line
 <br>
 8. and you are Done
 </p>